jlmeredith/ytdatahub/documentation/reference/database-operations.md

 - This parity is enforced by automated tests and code review to prevent regressions.

 **See also:** Debugging and error handling sections for more details on log visibility and error surfacing.

+---

+Note: The queue system has been fully removed.
+All data is now saved immediately during collection and update workflows.
+Any references to queue management are deprecated.